SAP-samples/btp-secure-development/exercises/ex1/ex1.1/README.md

 **Prerequisites:**
 - Ensure the **SAP HANA Database** is **Running**.
 Refer to section [Getting Started - 6.6.1.
 Check and Start SAP HANA Database](../../ex0/README.md#661-check-and-start-sap-hana-database)
-- Ensure the **incident-management-srv** Application is started.
+- Ensure the **incident-management-srv** application is started.
 Refer to section [Getting Started - 6.6.2.
 Check and Start the incident-management-srv Application](../../ex0/README.md#662-check-and-start-the-incident-management-srv-application)

 - ▶️ Action:
   - Access the launchpad of SAP Build Work Zone.